IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 Or, start the answer and let your child finish it.
 “No, that’s not it.
 A cow says, ‘Mmm.’
 What does a cow say?”
 If you watch the video with Sophie (top of page), that’s how her mother helps her remember the word “astronaut.”

-A Review of IQ Fun Park From Executivemoms.com
+A review of the original IQ Fun Park game from Executivemoms.com

 FROM ABC’S TO SAT’S